-- Manage the development and delivery of the curriculum and related activities within the Journalism programs. - Oversee the appointment of faculty in Journalism programs and make recommendations to the University administration concerning appointments. - Consult the Director of Writing & Publishing and make a joint recommendation for any faculty teaching in both Journalism, and Writing & Publishing programs. - Manage the budget as it relates to Journalism programs. - Oversee the work of administrative and technical support staff. - Chair meetings of faculty within the Journalism programs. - Appoint and oversee the work of the Journalism programs' Associate Director and Minor Program Coordinator and the Undergraduate Coordinator. - Oversee and co-ordinate the supervision of undergraduate program advising. - Appoint Part-Time Instructors. - Represent the interests of the programs inside and outside the University including serving on academic administration bodies, such as program directors committee, enrolment management committee, etc. - Co-ordinate activities with other King's programs and other institutions, in conjunction with the School Coordinator, if so required.
+- With the advice of the Journalism Curriculum Committee, manage the development and delivery of the curriculum and related activities within the Journalism programs. - Oversee the appointment of faculty in Journalism programs and make recommendations to the University administration concerning appointments. - Consult the Director of Writing & Publishing and make a joint recommendation for any faculty teaching in both Journalism and Writing & Publishing programs. - Manage the budget as it relates to Journalism programs. - Oversee the work of administrative and technical support staff. - Chair meetings of faculty within the Journalism programs. - Appoint and oversee the work of the Journalism programs' Associate Director and Minor Program Coordinator and the Undergraduate Coordinator. - Oversee and co-ordinate the supervision of undergraduate program advising. - Recruit, hire and manage part-time Instructors and auxiliary teaching support - Represent the interests of the programs inside and outside the University including serving on academic administration bodies, such as program directors committee, enrolment management committee, etc. - Co-ordinate activities with other King's programs and other institutions, in conjunction with the School Coordinator, if so required.